-A letter from your doctor or physician stating you are disabled and unable to work will not guarantee that your long-term disability (LTD) claim will be approved.
-However, depending on the form and substance of the letter, such a letter can significantly improve your chances of being approved.
+A letter from your doctor or physician stating that you are disabled and unable to work will not guarantee that your long-term disability (LTD) claim will be approved.
+However, depending on the form and content of the letter, it can significantly improve your chances of being approved.

-So, what makes a good letter?
-We know that a detailed statement from a doctor knowledgeable about a claimant’s medical problems can make all the difference as to whether or not a disability claimant is approved for disability benefits.
-A good statement goes beyond reciting the patient’s medical diagnoses; It gives an opinion on the patient’s functional limitations.
+So what makes a good letter?
+We know that a detailed statement from a physician who is knowledgeable about a claimant’s medical problems can make all the difference in whether or not a disability claimant is approved for disability benefits.
+A good statement goes beyond reciting the patient’s medical diagnoses; it provides an opinion as to the patient’s functional limitations.

 To help a long-term disability case, the doctor’s medical source statement should be: